GunnMatthew/CIS255FinalProject/README.md

 -Create About Me [X]

-    -Finalize Design[]
+    -Finalize Design[X]

-    -Make a sort of resume style?[]
-        -Implement description for work experience to further elaborate/relate to current goal[] -Implement something in skills to show how long I've been working with whatever is listed[]

 -Create contact me page [X]

-    -Make the form submission actually email me (Not completing for Final Project turn in, will be done when I start putting this "out there") []
+    -Make the form submission actually email me (Not completing for Final Project turn in, will be done when I start putting this "out there") [] (Do this post submission, doesn't need to be set up just yet.)

--What information do I want to display on About Me that doesn't contradict Projects?

-    -Education?
-Experience?
-That kinda stuff, probably.
+-Ready for Final Project Turn-in!
+[X]